growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 【Diagram】
 ![diagram-for-official-bot](../../../.vuepress/public/assets/images/slack-bot-outline-official.png)

-#### Custom bot withoutproxy
+#### Custom bot without proxy

-Custom bot withoutproxy allows you to create a Slack bot and link it to your GROWI so that you can use some of the GROWI features from Slack.
+Custom bot without proxy allows you to create a Slack bot and link it to your GROWI so that you can use some of the GROWI features from Slack.

 【Diagram】
 ![diagram-for-custom-bot-without-proxy](../../../.vuepress/public/assets/images/slack-bot-outline-custom-without-proxy.png)